kalkun-sms/Kalkun/README.md

 ### Migration Note (to kalkun 0.8)
   * During migration to codeigniter 3 (done with version 0.8 of Kalkun), it was strongly advised to switch to the Encryption Library for security reasons.
 This required to change the default encryption key.
 The Encryption library was used in "sms to wordpress" and "sms to xmpp" plugins.
 You need to recreate the configuration of these plugins so that they continue to work.
+  The password you may have stored with the older version can't be recovered with the new encryption key.

 ### Launch Kalkun
-Open up your browser and go to http://your-location/kalkun
+Open up your browser and go to http://localhost/kalkun

 Default account for the Web Interface (you can change it after you login):
 `username = kalkun`